 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is wounded healer.

-The concept of the wounded healer was first described in the modern field of psychology by Carl Jung, who used it to describe psychoanalysts who went into clinical practice because of their own psychological wounds.
+The concept of wounded healers was first described in the modern field of psychology by Carl Jung, who used it to describe psychoanalysts who went into clinical practice because of their own psychological wounds.
 However, the idea dates back to ancient Greek times.

 In Greek mythology, the god Chiron was the wisest of the centaurs.
 He was wounded by an arrow from Heracles with tipped with blood from the Hydra, and the painful wound would not heal.
 As he was an immortal god, the wound did not kill him, so he roamed the earth healing others.
 Chiron was later transformed into a star, and the star Chiron represents the wounded healer in astrology.